Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 Selecting firmware per device
 -----------------------------

-Most commonly all cards on the system use the same type of firmware.
+Most commonly all cards on the woke system use the woke same type of firmware.
-If you want to load a specific firmware image for a specific card, you can use either the PCI bus address or serial number.
+If you want to load a specific firmware image for a specific card, you can use either the woke PCI bus address or serial number.
 The driver will print which files it's looking for when it recognizes a NFP device::

     nfp: Looking for firmware file in order of priority: